Citing Sources: Avoiding Plagiarism

 It is mostly used in writing for the liberal arts and humanities.

-Please click here for a Sample MLA paper with directions on how to format in MLA style.
+Sample MLA paper with directions on how to format in MLA style.

-Click here for a quick guide for common MLA sources from the most recent 2009 7th edition.
+Quick guide for common MLA sources from the most recent 2009 7th edition.

 For more information on MLA Style, consult the Purdue Owl's section on MLA Style.